DEONSKY/ProjectManagementAppDoc/README.md

 The section describes all task groups created for meet the requirements of the project.
 It can be a main feature of the project.
 Or it may be a transactional process that contributes to the project (marketting is an example)
 - Title: Title of section [Min:1, Max:255 Required]
 - Description: Summary of the section[Min:1,Max:255 Required]
-- SectionType: Section types defined inside code as enum [TaskGroup, SectionGroup, Marketing, UserStory]
+- SectionLabel: Section labels categorize sections [TaskGroup, SectionGroup, Marketing, UserStory]
 - SectionRoleRequirements[]:  Describes which role required for executing task.
 - DocumentationFile: Stores id of markdown file document id.
 Documentation Service is managint this procedure
 - Project: Subject's project [Required]